Editor's Note: This post has been updated with new links and content.

 Does Dimensional Weight Apply to All Services?

-Every service, including the final-mile delivery services that UPS and FedEx offer through SmartPost and SurePost, are subject to dimensional weight.
+Every service, including the final-mile delivery services that UPS and FedEx offer through SurePost (UPS) and Ground Economy (FedEx - formerly SmartPost), are subject to dimensional weight.

 If you’re shipping ground, air, or postal hybrid, dimensional weight will be a factor.

 Not sure how DIM weight is affecting your business?
 Create a free Lojistic account.
 Don’t be left in the dark with DIM questions.

 How Has Dimensional Weight Changed Over the Years?

 In recent years the carriers have lowered the DIM factor a few times.
 A few years ago it was actually 166, and the carriers recently moved it down to 139.
 Obviously, if you decrease the DIM factor, the dimensional weight will be higher.
 Dividing by a smaller number gives you a higher dimensional weight for a package with the same billable weight.

 Also, dimensional weight didn't always apply to ground shipments.
 It started with air packages, and ground was not subject to DIM.
 When the carriers started applying ground dimensional weight in 2015, neither carrier applied it to the postal-hybrid services.